navazsayani/brandforgeAi/src/content/blog/calculating-the-roi-of-ai-marketing-tools.md

 ### 1. Time Saved: Your Most Valuable Asset

 For any entrepreneur or small team, time is the most limited resource.
 This is often where AI provides the most immediate and significant return.
+This is a core benefit we focus on in our [features](/features).

 **How to Calculate It:**